pulumi/workshops/gitlab/pulumi-cloud-gitlab-integration/README.md

     **NOTE:** You must have a Pulumi org configured to use the GitLab Group as its identity provider or the GitLab webhook which shows preview results as Merge Request comments will not work.
 Since a Pulumi org can only use one source for identity, you may need to create a trial Pulumi org to run this demo.

 1. Ensure you have AWS credentials per the provider setup.
-1. Ensure that you have OIDC between Pulumi Cloud and AWS configured and that your Pulumi Org is set as one of the valid audiences
+1. The codebase assumes that the AWS environment already has an OIDC provider configured for Pulumi Cloud (`https://api.pulumi.com/oidc`).
+If your AWS environment does not have an OIDC provider configured, see [Configuring OpenID Connect for AWS](https://www.pulumi.com/docs/pulumi-cloud/oidc/provider/aws/).

+    You do not need to add your Pulumi Cloud organization as a client ID (OIDC audience) - the code does that for you.

 1. (Optional) Create an ESC environment named `gitlab`.
 This will be used to deploy the demo resources to GitLab and is a simple example of how to use ESC for both static secrets and config values: